-20.0 Evaluation - It is mutually agreed that the Santa Rosa County School board, with input of the applicable school principal, shall evaluate annually the SRO Program and the performance of each SRO on forms developed jointly by the parties.
-It is further understood that the Santa Rosa County School board evaluation of each officer is advisory only and that the Santa Rosa County Sheriff's Office retains the final authority to evaluate the performance of the SROs.
-In witness whereof, the parties hereto have caused this agreement to be executed the day and year first written above.
-By: Superintendent Tim Wyrosdick SANTA ROSA COUNTY SCHOOL BOARD By: Sheriff Robert "Bob" Johnson SANTA ROSA COUNTY SHERIFF'S OFFICE
+- 21.1.
+It is mutually agreed that the School Board, with input of the applicable school principal and Director of Safety, shall evaluate annually the SRO Program and the performance of each SRO on forms developed jointly by the parties.
+It is further understood that the School Board evaluation of each officer is advisory only and that the Sheriff's Office retains the final authority to evaluate the performance of the SROs. - 22.
+Points of Contact for Agreement Any issues related to administration, interpretation, or resolution of this Agreement shall be directed to the following points of contact: - 22.1.
+For the Sheriff's Office: